CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 | `--set-violate-action-dscp <dscp value>` | The numerical DSCP value to mark for traffic that is violating the policer rate |
 | `--set-violate-action [accept \| drop]` | For packets that violate the policer rate should they be `accept`ed and remarked or `drop`ped |

-For example, to configures a dual-rate, three-color policer, with a 3 Mbps CIR, 500 KB CBS, 10 Mbps PIR, and 1 MB EBS and drops packets that violate the policer:
+For example, to configure a dual-rate, three-color policer, with a 3 Mbps CIR, 500 KB CBS, 10 Mbps PIR, and 1 MB EBS and drops packets that violate the policer:

 `-j TRICOLORPOLICE --set-color-mode blind --set-cir 3000 --set-cbs 500 --set-pir 10000 --set-ebs 1000 --set-violate-action drop`

 ## Using Port Groups
 `qos_features.conf` supports the use of *port groups* to apply similar QoS configurations to a set of ports.
-Port groups are supported for any feature
+Port groups are supported for any feature.

 {{% notice note %}}
 Any configurations used with port groups override the global settings for the ingress ports defined in the port group.